 Well-qualified mathematics teachers are in high demand in London, the UK and across the world.
 The Mathematics PGCE programme at the IOE is rigorously informed by research, including developments internationally.
 Students learn how to make mathematics meaningful, interesting and fun and how to analyse their own and their pupils’ development.

 We maintain a strong focus throughout the programme on the teaching and learning of mathematics.
 Through the careful planning and evaluation of lessons, student teachers are supported in developing their own classroom practice and becoming research-informed reflective practitioners.

-The PGCE Mathematics tutors are skilled classroom practitioners, with extensive experience of teaching and leadership in secondary schools.
+The PGCE Mathematics tutors are skilled classroom practitioners with extensive experience of teaching and leadership in secondary schools.
 They are also currently engaged in research in mathematics education.
-The programme draws regularly on the wider range of exertise in mathematics education available within UCL Institute of Education.
+The programme draws regularly on the wider range of expertise in mathematics education available within UCL Institute of Education.